trxuanha/maximumcausaltree/README.md

 Step 2 - Build maximum causal trees for identified factors.

     Build MCT trees using class DyCausalTree for each factor.
-Call method constructTree() to build trees.
+Call method constructTree() to build a tree.

 Step 3 - Recommended the most effective factor